-The basic groups of cordless tools that function as a screwdriver are the cordless screwdriver, the cordless drill driver and the cordless impact driver.
-Each has its pros and cons and are best at different tasks.
+The basic groups of cordless tools that function as screwdrivers are the cordless screwdriver, the cordless drill driver, and the cordless impact driver.
+Each has its pros and cons and is best at different tasks.
 The cordless screwdriver is a good choice for very lightweight work, or perhaps driving screws into threaded holes.
-The cordless drill driver is probably the most useful power tool in the home, and will drive a variety of screws, but is not designed specifically for that task and it is very easy to strip out a phillips head screw.
+The cordless drill driver is probably the most useful power tool in the home.
+It will drive a variety of screws, but it is not designed specifically for that task and it is very easy to strip out a phillips head screw.
 The impact driver is absolutely the best choice for driving lots of screws or for driving large screws.
 It is the most powerful, the batteries last longer and it doesn't strip screws out nearly as badly as the other two choices, but it is also a dedicated tool and not much good for anything else.

-As a professional electrician, I use all of these cordless tools on a regular basis, and have extensive experience with various manufacturers as well.
-The recommendations below reflect that experience although few homeowners will ever require the heavy usage of their tools that I do on a construction site.
+As a professional electrician, I use all of these cordless tools on a regular basis and have extensive experience with various manufacturers as well.
+The recommendations below reflect that experience, although few homeowners will ever require as heavy usage of their tools as I do on a construction site.

 The Electric Screwdriver

-These cordless tools (the term "electric" is generally reserved for a plug in tool) are primarily intended to be used as a simple screwdriver although sockets are available and can be used in the smaller sizes up to about 3/8".
+These cordless tools (the term "electric" is generally reserved for a plug-in tool) are primarily intended to be used as a simple screwdriver, although sockets are available and can be used in smaller sizes up to about 3/8".
 Beyond that, these small lightweight tools simply don't have the power to tighten a nut or bolt.

 Cordless Drill Drivers

-The next major group to be considered are the drill drivers.
-These are cordless drills that have additional features of a variable speed trigger and a clutch built in.
+The next major group to be considered is the drill drivers.
+These are cordless drills that have additional features of a variable speed trigger and a clutch built-in.
 The variable speed allows the drill to operate at slower speeds and is often valuable when driving screws.
 The clutch allows the user to set the maximum torque the drill driver will apply and helps prevent stripping or breaking screws—valuable as any good drill will twist smaller screws right in half if given the chance.

 The plus of a drill driver is, of course, that you will also have a drill—probably the most useful power tool in the home and if you don't already have a drill I recommend a drill driver for driving screws.
 This again brings up the question of battery voltage.
-If a good deal of drilling is expected, don't go with less than a 12 volt drill and an 18 volt is much preferred.
+If a good deal of drilling is expected, don't go with less than a 12 volt drill- an 18 volt is much preferred.
 At the same time, the newer 24 volt and even larger batteries are unnecessary for home use - they mostly provide increased battery life and not more torque or power.
-The newer lithium ion batteries are very nice - lightweight while lasting longer than the older NiCad batteries.
+The newer lithium-ion batteries are very nice - lightweight while lasting longer than the older NiCad batteries.
 A drill driver with two batteries will suffice for very nearly anything the homeowner is likely to do.